Merlin (bird): Description

 The merlin is 24–33 cm long with a 50–73 cm wingspan.
 Compared with most other small falcons, it is more robust and heavily built.
 Males average at about 165 g and females are typically about 230 g.
 There is considerable variation, however, throughout the birds' range and—in particular in migratory populations—over the course of a year.
 Thus, adult males may weigh 125–210 g, and females 190–300 g.
 Each wing measures 18.2–23.8 cm, the tail measures 12.7–18.5 cm and the tarsus measures 3.7 cm.
 Such sexual dimorphism is common among raptors; it allows males and females to hunt different prey animals and decreases the territory size needed to feed a mated pair.

-The male merlin has a blue-grey back, ranging from almost black to silver-grey in different subspecies.
+The male merlin has a blue-gray back, ranging from almost black to silver-gray in different subspecies.
 Its underparts are buff- to orange-tinted and more or less heavily streaked with black to reddish brown.
-The female and immature are brownish-grey to dark brown above, and whitish buff spotted with brown below.
+The female and immature are brownish-gray to dark brown above, and whitish buff spotted with brown below.
 Besides a weak whitish supercilium and the faint dark malar stripe—which are barely recognizable in both the palest and the darkest birds—the face of the merlin is less strongly patterned than in most other falcons.
 Nestlings are covered in pale buff down feathers, shading to whitish on the belly.

-The remiges are blackish, and the tail usually has some 3–4 wide blackish bands, too.
-Very light males only have faint and narrow medium-grey bands, while in the darkest birds the bands are very wide, so that the tail appears to have narrow lighter bands instead.
+The remiges are blackish, and the tail usually has some three to four wide, blackish bands, too.
+Very light males only have faint and narrow medium-gray bands, while in the darkest birds the bands are very wide, so that the tail appears to have narrow lighter bands instead.
 In all of them, however, the tail tip is black with a narrow white band at the very end, a pattern possibly plesiomorphic for all falcons.
 Altogether, the tail pattern is quite distinct though, resembling only that of the aplomado falcon (F. berigora) and (in light merlins) some typical kestrels.
 The eye and beak are dark, the latter with a yellow cere.
 The feet are also yellow, with black claws.

-Light American males may resemble the American kestrel (F. sparverius, not a typical kestrel), but merlin males have a grey back and tail rather than the reddish-brown of the kestrels.
+Light American males may resemble the American kestrel (F. sparverius, not a typical kestrel), but merlin males have a gray back and tail rather than the reddish-brown of the kestrels.
 Light European males can be distinguished from kestrels by their mainly brown wings.
 In the north of South Asia, wintering males may be confused with the red-necked falcon (F. chicquera) if they fly away from the observer and the head (red on top in F. chicquera) and underside (finely barred with black in F. chicquera) are not visible.